Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/cell-cycle.md

 ## Using the `cyclone()` classifier

-The prediction method described by @scialdone2015computational is another approach for classifying cells into cell cycle phases.
+The method described by @scialdone2015computational is yet another approach for classifying cells into cell cycle phases.
 Using a reference dataset, we first compute the sign of the difference in expression between each pair of genes.
 Pairs with changes in the sign across cell cycle phases are chosen as markers.
 Cells in a test dataset can then be classified into the appropriate phase, based on whether the observed sign for each marker pair is consistent with one phase or another.